Grand Prairie School

 Students receive instruction as outlined in the common core standards.
 In addition, students receive instruction in study skills, life and career planning, drug and alcohol prevention, and sexuality, as appropriate for age and grade.

 Highly qualified staff strive to provide a safe, multicultural learning environment to ensure a quality education for all students.
 We achieve this by teaching to each student's strengths and learning styles, and by using differentiated instruction with individualized planning.

 Accredited Grand Prairie School is nationally accredited through the North Central Association Commission on Accreditation and School

 Improvement (NCA-CASI), an accreditation division of AdvancED.
 NCA-CASI provides nationally recognized accreditation, the purpose of

 which is continuous school improvement focused on increasing student

 performance.
 To earn accreditation, schools must meet NCA-CASI's high

 standards, be evaluated by a team of professionals from outside the school, and implement a continuous process of school improvement.

-Staff is comprised of 11 certified and 12 non-certified personnel.
-Teaching staff are special education certified, and licensed by the Illinois Department of Education.
+- Teaching staff are special education certified, and licensed by the Illinois Department of Education.
 Along with a special education certification, most are also dually certified with general education certification.
-Three educators hold Master's degrees.
+Multiple educators hold Master's degrees.
 Our teaching staff includes the following experts: